jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
+Erin Playtest:
+- When a trap triggers, it should pause unit movement
+- "f" view for spells has broken css
+- Right click on toolbar spell when spells are queued up highlights them all, should just highlight on toolbar
+- clicking even when out of range should cast at end of range (especially with AOE).
+Think convenience.
+When players view the aoe circle they assume this is where it will cast when they click
+- shield stacks too much from priest and is annoying (don't let priests heal each other or themselves)
+- death skull due to poison is confusing
+- Priest "run away" ai is broken
+- why does some loop 1 archers have 8 health, not showing armor?
+- clear spell projection when you die
+---
+- task: Tweak pathing to be able to walk through 'walkThisGap.png' on desktop
+- ui: I accidentally moved while trying to interact with my spells on my toolbar
+- UI: Allow swapping spells on toolbar
+- bug: Already dead units "redied" via animation when damage was done to their corpse via an explosion
+- bug: poison subsprite is gone after one turn
+- Add loading screen for when level is generating
+- Fix Polygon2 tests
 - Draw walls above units so their corpses don't render over top of the walls
+    - Update email to Che?
 - More
     - Bug: When trap triggers, spell effect is left behind as unit keeps moving through it
     - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel